-Mineralization at San Martín occurs in association with an epithermal low sulphidation, quartzcarbonate, fracture-filling vein hosted by a structure trending approximately N40°-60°E, dipping to the 50° to 90° to the southeast.
+Mineralization at San Martín occurs in association with an epithermal low sulphidation, quartz-carbonate, fracture-filling vein hosted by a structure trending approximately N40°- 60° E, dipping to the 50° to 90° to the southeast.

-The Sn Martin structure has been known in different stages of exploration and has adopted several names, San José, San José II, San Martín, Cuerpo 28, Cuerpo 29, Cuerpo 30 and Cuerpo 31.
+The San Martin structure has been known in different stages of exploration and has adopted several names, San José, San José II, San Martín, Cuerpo 28, Cuerpo 29, Cuerpo 30 and Cuerpo 31.
 The structure itself is offset by a series of faults of northeast trending that divides the oreshoots.
-The structure behaves vertical at the San José and San Martin areas (Tronco) and becomes flatter from Cuerpo 28 to 31 (Mantos).
+The structure behaves vertical at the San José and San Martin areas (Tronco) and becomes flatter from Cuerpo 28 to 31 (Mantos), and mineralization follows the planes of the folded rocks.

 The San Martin vein itself has been known underground traced for 2 km along trend, with widths between 1.5 to 10 metres and averages approximately 4.0 m.
-A secondary mineralized vein is located, both in the footwall and hangingwall, of the San Martin vein.
-This structure is the Santa Elena and represents an excellent target for exploration to the NE and SE of San Martin.
+A secondary mineralized vein is located, both in the footwall and hangingwall, of the San Martin vein, on the wetern limb of the local fold that contains the mineralization.
+This structure is the Santa Elena and represents a good target for exploration to the NE and SE of San Martin.